john-kurkowski/tldextract/README.md

 ## Python Module [![PyPI version](https://badge.fury.io/py/tldextract.svg)](https://badge.fury.io/py/tldextract) [![Build Status](https://travis-ci.com/john-kurkowski/tldextract.svg?branch=master)](https://travis-ci.com/john-kurkowski/tldextract)

-`tldextract` accurately separates the gTLD or ccTLD (generic or country code top-level domain) from the registered domain and subdomains of a URL.
-For example, say you want just the 'google' part of 'http://www.google.com'.
+`tldextract` accurately separates an Effective TLD (eTLD) from the registered domain and subdomains of a URL.
+Per Mozilla's docs, an eTLD is

+> the highest level at which a domain may be registered for a particular top-level domain

+This library will split 'http://www.google.co.uk' into domain 'google' and eTLD 'co.uk'.

-*Everybody gets this wrong.* Splitting on the '.' and taking the last 2 elements goes a long way only if you're thinking of simple e.g. .com domains.
-Think parsing [http://forums.bbc.co.uk](http://forums.bbc.co.uk) for example: the naive splitting method above will give you 'co' as the domain and 'uk' as the TLD, instead of 'bbc' and 'co.uk' respectively.
+*Everybody gets this wrong.* Splitting on the '.' and taking the last 2 elements goes a long way only if you're thinking of simple (e.g. .com domains).
+For example, the naive splitting method above applied to [http://forums.bbc.co.uk](http://forums.bbc.co.uk) will give you 'co' as the domain and 'uk' as the TLD, instead of 'bbc' and 'co.uk' respectively.

-`tldextract` on the other hand knows what all gTLDs and ccTLDs look like by looking up the currently living ones according to [the Public Suffix List (PSL)](http://www.publicsuffix.org).
-So, given a URL, it knows its subdomain from its domain, and its domain from its country code.
+`tldextract`, on the other hand, knows what all eTLDs look like by looking up the currently living ones according to [the Public Suffix List (PSL)](http://www.publicsuffix.org).
+So given a URL, it knows its subdomain from its domain, and its domain from its eTLD.

 ```python
 >>> import tldextract